Tax Form 1098-T FAQs

 - Court Order showing the legal name change

 Upon this completed correction, an updated Form 1098-T will be generated online.
 For more information, please call (323) 343-5357.

 The address on Form 1098-T is incorrect or has been changed, how can I get it corrected?

 To correct or change your address, log in to your GET account, and update your mailing address.
 If you no longer have access to your GET account, please contact the Office of Admissions and Recruitment at (323) 343-3901.

 How do I provide my social security number to Cal State L.A.?

-Complete an SSN Change form in the Office of Admissions and Recruitment and bring both:
+Complete an Bio/Demo Change form in the Admissions and Records Center and bring both items:

 - Original Social Security card

 - Cal State L.A.
 Student I.D.